Dark Shadows Play

 Willie could not know how much Barnabas needed him, thinking of him, picturing his skin taut and ripe, the blood and rhythm released by bite or instrument, pooling and caking in the concave places of his body where Barnabas played in it with his mouth and tongue, running and slipping over the edges of him in lovely patterns of black scarlet, the aroma rising as a viscous cloud of plasma and iron as the blood touched the air.

 If Barnabas went to Willie whenever he greatly desired him, Willie would soon run out of blood.
 Barnabas felt pleasure as he pictured Willie pale and weak on the floor, knowing he would both delight and rue such a moment.
 He loved Willie.
 He needed him.
 Modern life created restraints on his life that were greatly answered by keeping a human.
 Barnabas did not allow himself to imagine killing him.
 But Barnabas wanted to eat Willie.
 It was his nature, and his nature was most intense when he was sexually aroused.
-He wanted to bite into Willie's flesh, and eat from him, drinking and mouthing the thickening gore of a dynamic fluid that tasted different with every swallow, which contained the same, but much more of the life energy of all the food of mortals.
+He wanted to bite into Willie's living flesh, and take that life from him as his blood, drinking and mouthing the thickening gore of a dynamic fluid that tasted different with every swallow, which contained the same, but much more of the life energy of all the food of mortals.

 Barnabas had eaten countless humans, taking most of them to the point of death.
 It was most often a dark revel of forced fascination, the gush of seized breath, the tense and tangled gut of sounds strangled at the source, then his violent shaking of the body to reach deeper into the reservoir of blood, the bulbous flashing of white eyes wild in the intimate space of his own.
 These were some of the most satisfying moments of his life, defining him as the taker of life in a manner unique to him, and to his kind.

-Willie heard Barnabas' approach, and moved to a chair, a sign of willingness to wait until needed.
+Willie had heard Barnabas' approach, and moved to a chair, a sign of offered submission, and willingness to wait until needed.

 You are needed, Barnabas thought, making a sly smile with his face turned away from Willie, though he knew Willie's eyes were down in submission.

 I will let him kneel to me.
-Barnabas abandoned the book and walked to the center of the room.
+Barnabas abandoned the book and walked from the hall into the center of the room.
 Neither of them moved.
 There was a complete lack of the need to look at one another.
 They were lost in the passion of their dance of sex.

 Willie waited at his master's feet, wanting only to know his master's pleasure.
 He knew the fierceness that was begun above him, and both craved and feared it.
 That his master received his worship without speaking or moving, without appearing to consider his presence more than anything else in the room, was uniquely pleasurable to Willie.
 To be loved was to be as fully familiar as a possession and an object.
 To be loved was for his beloved to have and expect full access to every part of him, and full direction of his actions.
 For Willie, this complete surrender was communicated erotically by kneeling physically to Barnabas.
 Willie's pleasure from prostration and worship was so great that he could often choose when to orgasm, although Barnabas also had this power over him.
 It was also very pleasurable for Barnabas when Willie knelt to him, to be given this demonstration of surrender to his power, though he had never received it from another human.

-He wanted to take Willie now, with no delay, dropping onto him with the mortal force to pin him barely breathing to the floor, opening him with his mouth, sating himself with several long pulls of the rich blood, then in his fantasy, the beating of Willie's heart like approaching drums in his ears, a life waning, stolen, and gone, in his fantasy pulling every quarter of blood out of him, then breaking Willie's back and neck to feel the bones snapping under his great strength and will.
+He wanted to take Willie now, with no delay, dropping onto him with the mortal force to pin him barely breathing to the floor, opening him with his mouth, sating himself with several long pulls of the rich blood, then in his moment of pure fantasy, the beating of Willie's heart working harder, like slowly approaching drums reverberating in his ears, a life waning, stolen, and gone, in his fantasy pulling every quarter of blood from him, until he diminished like a wilted flower in his arms.
 Ah, he could have all of this, he could feel always this sure satisfaction so close, mere moments of actions beyond this, his reverie.
 He could think about it, but he would never do these things.
 He would not lose his Willie.

 Barnabas remembered several ways of taking Willie slowly that he favored, and last enjoyed; in his study, in the cellar near and upon his coffin, in Willie's room.
 In other rooms dusty, but with interesting furniture.